elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

 PRO:
   - Realtime audio via loopback audio devices WITHOUT using the physical jack of the laptop.
   - A script helps to initialize the loopback devices in qjackctl's graph editor automatically.
-  - When turning of the external audio box I can use the built-in audio hardware nearly on-the-fly.
+  - When turning off the external audio box I can use the built-in audio hardware nearly on-the-fly.
 I only need to change the audio device in qjackctl and restart the jack server.

 CONTRA: